South Australian Railways steel carriage stock: History

-Services

 Design

 The first 12 cars were of a similar external design; first class carriages were numbered 500 through 503, and second class carriages 600 to 607, in keeping with Webb's preference for numeric over alphabetic categorisation.
 All cars were painted green with a cream band along the windows, and black for the undergear and roofs.
-Bogies were fitted with plain bearings, to accelerate construction and reduce costs.
-The cars were fitted with folding stairs at the four corners, to provide platform-level and ground-level access.
+Initially, bogies were fitted with plain bearings to accelerate construction and reduce costs.

-All twelve were end-vestibule compartment-type carriages; the first class cars had room for 42 passengers across seven compartments, and the second class carriages sat 64 in 8 compartments.
+All twelve were end-vestibule, side-corridor, compartment-type carriages; the first class cars had room for 42 passengers across seven compartments, and the second class carriages sat 64 in 8 compartments.
 Each compartment was accessed by twin wooden sliding doors, with etched glass panels fitted.
 Toilets and were provided at the vestibules.
-The interior of each car was fitted with polished timber panels, chrome fittings and drop-down windows; and the first-class carriages had mirrors between compartments, and arm rests between each seat.
+The interior of each car was fitted with polished timber panels, chrome fittings and drop-down windows; the first-class carriages had mirrors between compartments, and arm rests between each seat.

+On these and subsequent cars, on either side of the end vestibule was a flap, contiguous with the floor, over which passengers walked on to or from station platforms.
+When moved to the vertical position (aided by a spring mechanism), the flap gave access to stairs that led to ground level at country stations that did not have a platform.

-The cars experienced a very positive public reaction, and so construction continued with a new series of saloon carriages.
+The cars received a very positive public reaction, and so construction continued with a new series of saloon carriages.
 These would become the 700, 750 and 780 class cars, with modified window spacings and slightly shorter bodies.
 These cars had a central aisle with seats either side and toilets in the centre (dividing the smoking and non-smoking sections).
 Cars 700-715 were exclusively second class, for 56 passengers across 14 bays of four seats; 750-753 were composite first (22) and second (24); and 780-783 were exclusively first class, with two seats on one side of the aisle and four on the other, for a total capacity of 38 passengers.

 In the 1940s, several of the 700 class cars were fitted with carpet and higher quality seating, to match the standards of first class vehicles.

 The drop-down windows eventually presented maintenance problems, so they were replaced with half-drop windows instead; the lower half of the window was fixed in place.

-The cars were eventually repainted to maroon and silver in the late 1960s, to match the scheme of the newer air conditioned vehicles in use on the Overland and other trains.
+The cars were repainted to maroon and silver in the late 1960s, to broadly match the scheme of the newer air conditioned vehicles in use on the Overland and other trains.